 Employment Information for International Students

-Employment is defined differently by different government agencies, but in general, employment is defined as “any type of work performed for services provided in exchange for compensation.”
+Employment is defined differently by various government agencies, but in general, it is defined as “any type of work performed for services provided in exchange for compensation.”

-If you have questions about an offer of employment, you can meet with a CISS Advisor BEFORE beginning employment to be sure that you do not accidentally engage in unlawful employment.
+If you have questions about an offer of employment, you should meet with a CISS Advisor BEFORE beginning employment to be sure that you do not accidentally engage in unlawful employment.

 Social Security Number